Crispy chicken cutlets in air fryer taste like deep fried but a healthier option. Tender meat inside with a crunchy outside layer.

 Chicken cutlets in air fryer are a cheap and healthy meal that gets crunchy on the outside without deep frying.
 Just a spritz of oil is all you need for delicious protein that’s tender and delicious.
 One more easy air fryer recipe we love. (affiliate links present)

+This!!
+Serve as is with a few side dishes or you could serve it up in the middle of two buns with some tartar sauce and lettuce too.
 Yes we have made all sorts of air fryer chicken recipes over the past year.
 When it comes to kids though they want finger foods.

 If air fryer frozen chicken nuggets aren’t your style and you want something homemade, this is it friends!